 Once the obstacles have been identified, the next stage is to prioritise them to identify which are key to the Council moving forward.
 It is essential that steps are then taken to manage these effectively.
 The result is that major risks / obstacles that exist can be mitigated / controlled, providing the Council with a greater chance of being able to achieve objectives.

-Included within this should also be a consideration of the positive or 'opportunity' risk aspect.
+Included within this There should also be a consideration of the positive or 'opportunity' risk aspect.
+(For more information see Section 3, 'risk identification').